Course leader: Katrin Heimann

 Importantly: Due to its focus on concrete research practise this course has an overlap, but is in large parts complementary with, the official micro-phenomenological interview training of Claire Petitmengin.
 It is therefore useful for total new beginners aiming to get a hands-on impression of the method but also prior attendants of Claire Petitmengin that need further training and guidance about how to use the method in their specific research topics and plans.
 Individuals interested in obtaining the official certification in Micro-Phenomenology should contact Katrin Heimann for further information.

-The training consists of a five-day workshop on the method by Katrin Heimann from the 5th to the 9th of December, 5 hours per day in class (10am-3pm), plus 25 hours of self-guided preparation/reflection/assignments (ca. 5 hours before the course week, 10 hours during the course week and 10 hours after the course week for the assignment).
+The training consists of a four-day workshop on the method by Katrin Heimann from x to x , 6 hours per day in class, plus 20 hours of self-guided preparation/reflection/assignments (ca. 6 hours before the course week, 8 hours during the course week and 6 hours after the course week).

 - On day one the interview principles will be introduced and trained

-- On day three participant will record an interview, get introduced to the principle of transcriptions, pre-processing and self-evaluation and train the skill on the acquired data
+- On day three participant will record an interview, get introduced to the principle of transcriptions and train the skill on the acquired data

-- On day four participants will be introduced to the further steps of analysis for the purpose of refining their self-evaluation and further train in the interviews.
-The assignment will be outlined.
+- On day four participants will be introduced to the pre-processing steps of data and evaluate their interview (transcript) on their basis.
+Further analysis steps and the assignment will be outlined.

 - After the course, participants are asked to comment on their transcribed interview according to the evaluation principles learned and hand in this document that will be revised by Katrin Heimann.